MCP Integration

 What can I ask my AI assistant to do?

-Anything the 8 tools support: create debug endpoints ("set up a Stripe webhook endpoint"), inspect captured requests ("show me the last webhook that came in"), check uptime status ("what's the uptime on my API monitor?"), and create monitors.
+Anything the 15 tools support: create debug endpoints, set up automation actions, inspect captured requests ("show me the last webhook that came in"), check uptime status ("what's the uptime on my API monitor?"), store and retrieve key-value data, and more.
 Your AI assistant figures out which tool to call based on your natural language request.

 How is this different from using the Hooklistener dashboard?